sripley/sripley.github.io/_posts/2015-11-18-taxis-not-uber.md

 I looked up from my screen in exasperation mostly with myself but also with uber for being late.
 Lo and behold, as if the patron saint of San Francisco transit were smiling down upon me, 2 taxis were parked right in front of me.
-Without thinking I immediately cancelled the uber and climbed into the back of the taxi.

-It had been over 2 years since I have taken a cab in San Francisco so the first question I asked was “Do you take credit cards?”.
+Without thinking I immediately cancelled the uber and climbed into the back of the taxi It had been over 2 years since I have taken a cab in San Francisco so the first question I asked was “Do you take credit cards?”.
 The driver replied that indeed he did causing me to notice some monitor/credit card processing hybrid thing in the back seat.
 He asked me, “where to” at which point I told him the destination and we were off.